 The models contained Modality (auditory vs. visual vs. audio-visual) as a fixed factor.
 Word Difficulty was scaled and centered and added to the model as continuous predictor.
 Participants' PPVT and DART scores were centered and scaled and added to the model as continuous predictors.
-Because both sub-experiments differed in task, we included Task Version as a fixed factor to model the difference in task instruction between the participants.
+Because both sub-experiments differed in task, we included a manipulation of task version ("Is this an existing word?" in Experiment 1a versus "Do you know this word?" in Experiment 1b), Task Version was added as a fixed factor to model the difference in task instruction between the participants.
 Based on our hypotheses, interactions between Modality, Word Difficulty and PPVT/DART were added to the model.
 Furthermore, we added interactions between Task Version, Modality and Word Difficulty to test whether Task Version affected the modality effect or the interaction effect between input modality and word difficulty.
 The random effect structure included random intercepts by word and participant and random slopes for modality by word and participant.
-The model formula was thus: brm(Correct ~ (Modality \ cWord\Difficulty) \ (Task\Version + cPPVT + cDART) + (1 + modality | PP nr) + (1 + modality | Word), family = bernoulli, data = all Data, chains=4, cores = 2, iter = 8000, prior = Pr1).
+The model formula was thus: brm(Correct ~ (Modality \ cWord\Difficulty) \ (Task\Version + cPPVT + cDART) + (1 + modality | PP\nr) + (1 + modality | Word), family = bernoulli, data = all\Data, chains=4, cores = 2, iter = 8000, prior = Pr1).

 The full model output for the model with the spoken modality as the reference level is displayed in Table 3 and the model output for the model with the audio-visual modality as the reference level is displayed in Table 4.
 As to be expected, we observed strong evidence for a main effect of Word Difficulty with easier (i.e., more prevalent) words leading to more correct responses than difficult words.
 We observed no evidence for a main effect of Modality.
 In fact, the Bayes factors suggested substantial evidence in favor of the null hypothesis (BF01 > 10).
 Similarly, we did not observe main effects of Task Version (BF01 = 6.67 - 7.69).
 None of the interactions involving modality showed a significant effect-all of which showed strong evidence in favor of the null hypothesis.
 Furthermore, the models revealed that Word Difficulty interacted with Task version, PPVT, and DART.
 However, the Bayes factors showed that there was substantial evidence only for the last mentioned interaction.
-It suggests that frequent readers performed better than less frequent ones in particular for difficult words (Fig-ure 3).
+It suggests that frequent readers performed better than less frequent ones in particular for difficult words (Figure 3).